DS-100/sp22/_staffers/README.md

 ### Python Setup

 **Note:** Prior to running the script, download all the staff photos, and make sure they are titled First_Last.[extension].
+Staff photos will not be visible on the server unless they are already on GitHub.

 1. Run the following lines in your terminal.